jgraph/www.diagrams.net-source/doc/faq/configure-diagram-editor.md

 * ``sidebarWidth``: Specifies the initial width of the sidebar.

 * ``updateDefaultStyle``: Whether the default styles should be updated when styles are changed.
-Default is true.
+Default is false.

 * ``sidebarTitles``: Specifies if titles in the sidebar should be visible.
 Default is false.